 - Writing, cooking, drawing -

 For as long as I can remember, I've been pottering around a kitchen.
 I spent a happy childhood chopping, stirring and sous-cheffing alongside my lovely mum and if we weren't cooking food, we were talking about it.
-Perhaps it's because of this constant culinary chatter that food became so much more than feeding away hunger.
-Food and cooking for me are something I use as both a form of therapy and to hang my memories on.
+Perhaps it's because of this constant culinary chatter that food for me became so much more than feeding away hunger.
+Food and cooking are something I use as both a form of therapy and to hang my memories on.
 And as I've moved through the years, I've come to believe that cooking good food really can help us navigate the ups and downs of life.
-I lived this truth when Mum died ten years ago, along with my appetite.
+I lived this truth when Mum died ten years ago, less than a year after being diagnosed with breast cancer.
+My relationship with food changed dramatically and my appetite all but disappeared.
 To eat the food Mum taught me to cook was to remind me of all that was missing (which was, of course, her!).
 In the aftermath of her death we survived off beige fodder, eaten late, without joy and with an empty seat at the kitchen table.

 If you're interested in working with me or just want to say hi please do drop me a line at firstname.lastname@example.org.